neicnordic/ahm18.neic.nordforsk.org/songbook.md

 She'll be coming round the mountain
 She'll be coming round the mountain
 She'll be coming round the mountain when she comes

+# The NEIC HYMN <a name="neic"></a>
+Melody: We shall overcome

+NEIC is the best,
+NEIC is magnificient
+NEIC is enjoyable
+NEIC is the best, every day

+Oh, Gudmund is Superb
+We rellay feel
+NEIC is the Best

+NEIC is brilliant
+NEIC is a amazing
+NEICers are cool
+NEIC is excellent

+Oh, Gudmund is Superb
+We rellay feel
+NEIC is the Best

+NEIC is fabulous
+NEIC is fantastic
+NEIC is incredible
+NEIC is marvelous

+Oh, Gudmund is Superb
+We rellay feel
+NEIC is the Best

+NEIC is outstanding
+NEIC is phenomenal
+NEIC is pleasing
+NEIC is remarkable

+Oh, Gudmund is Superb
+We rellay feel
+NEIC is the Best

+NEIC is super-duper
+NEIC is attractive
+NEIC is best ever
+NEIC is wonderful

+Oh, Gudmund is Superb
+We rellay feel
+NEIC is the Best